macdleeuwen/myraekadleeuwen.github.io/_pages/research.md

 #### We Should All Know Less About Each Other

 This paper is about why you shouldn't overshare, and why this observation is important to theorizing about the significance of privacy.

+#### Privacy is Not Control

+This paper argues that the foremost theories of the right to privacy, which say that privacy is essentially a right to control, fail.